Properties are real estate that you own. Properties can be any type of real estate. This includes:

 The next fields for you to complete are the address, city, state and zip code of the Property.

-If you have a regular Property, it is really easy to enter something that you will easily understand which Property you’re referring to from a list of shown on when dealing with Scenarios, Accounts, Rules, Charts or within a Blueprint™.
+If you have a regular Property, it is really easy to enter something that you will easily understand which Property you’re referring to from a list of shown on when dealing with Scenarios, Accounts, Rules or Charts.

 If you only have one Property on Main St, you might use “Main St” as the Address and enter in the optional City, State and Zip Code for the Property.
 We do not currently tie any Property addresses into real world data, so there is no real need to put in a fully fleshed out Address like “1234 Main St”.